-Little is to be said about fraudulent business that has been given different nomenclatures in Nigerian society today.
+Little is to be said about fraudulent business that has been given different nomenclatures in Nigerian society 240 today.
 Some people euphemize fraud by calling it 419, some refer to it as yahoo-yahoo, while some call it brain.
+241 242 The increase in fake, substandard and adulterated goods, including food and medicines that are dangerous to human health in the country is alarming. ??6 The major idea of getting things by all means has characterized 243 Nigerian education as many students are using illicit means to get school certificate.
+It is disheartening to note that 244 many students got admitted into higher institutions with the results got through examination malpractices.
+We 245 have various forms of this malpractice, ranging from impersonation to bringing foreign materials into examination 246 hall.
+247

-The increase in fake, substandard and adulterated goods, including food and medicines that are dangerous to human health in the country is alarming.
-16 Although the level of unemployment has been identified as one of the reasons for the increase in the rate of frauds in Nigeria, the fact still remains that many people are into the fraud 'business' because of their allergy to legitimate job.
-They could pretend to be dealer of a particular product in order to defraud their victims, while it is possible for many of them to practice imposture and impersonation to deceive people for financial gain.
-All these have moral, social and financial effects in the society, but which can be 'justified' by Machiavellian philosophy that any means could be adopted to get one's goal achieved.
-The concern of those are morally conscious is that the means of doing this is not only wrong it also has negative implication on the society.
-Though, riches and wealth could be amassed through this unethical way, one cannot justify the immoral means by seemingly good end.
+Although the level of unemployment has been identified as one of the reasons for the increase in the rate of 248 frauds in Nigeria, the fact still remains that many people are into the fraud 'business' because of their allergy to 249 legitimate job.
+They could pretend to be dealer of a particular product in order to defraud their victims, while it is 250 possible for many of them to practice imposture and impersonation to deceive people for financial gain.
+All these 251 have moral, social and financial effects in the society, but which can be 'justified' by Machiavellian philosophy 252 that any means could be adopted to get one's goal achieved.
+The concern of those are morally conscious is that 253 the means of doing this is not only wrong it also has negative implication on the society.
+Though, riches and 254 255 wealth could be amassed through this unethical way, one cannot justify the immoral means by seemingly good end.
+A that the same immoral method used to achieve the goal should be used to sustain it.
+This same fact is 256 responsible for the poor standard of education in Nigeria.
+Since Nigeria is only celebrating the certificate and 257 not what the holder can perform as a result of the education he acquired, many are using illicit and unethical 258 means to get certificates.
+259